hamiltonjim/complex/README.md

-There are operator overloads for plus, minus, times, and div, that work for Complex op Complex, and any combination of Complex and Double, Float, Int, and Long.
+There are operator overloads for plus, minus, times, and div, that work for Complex op Complex, and any combination of Complex and Double, Float, Int,
+Long, and BigDecimal.

 The following functions are defined:
 - `polar(): Polar` (returns radius and angle, as a Polar)